Tarumi Station (Hyōgo)

 Tarumi Station (垂水駅, Tarumi-eki) is a passenger railway station located in Tarumi-ku, Kobe, Hyōgo Prefecture, Japan, operated by the West Japan Railway Company (JR West).

 Lines

 Tarumi Station is served by the JR San'yō Main Line (also referred to as the JR Kobe Line), and is located 13.1 kilometers from the terminus of the line at Kobe and 46.2 kilometers from Osaka.

 Station layout

-The station consists of two opposed elevated side platforms with the station building underneath.
+The station consists of two opposed elevated side platforms and two tracks with the station building underneath.
+There are an additional two bypass tracks which allows Special Rapid train service to bypass the station.
 The station has a Midori no Madoguchi staffed ticket office.